Introduction

 Installation and Configuration

-1. Obtain DirSync Installer and Get an Authorization Token
+1. Obtain DirSync Installer and API Authorization Token

 3. Define a Set of Users to Sync